Industry information at your fingertips

 Then he became riddled with cancer, and suddenly decided to try for God's forgiveness after all by trying to warn Thorn.

-The head count is eight.
-Starting with the first Thorn baby, there is Damien's first nanny, then Father Brennan, Thorn baby II, photographer Keith Jennings, Katherine Thorn, Robert Thorn, and Damien's second nanny, Mrs Baylock.
+The head count is seven.
+Starting with the first Thorn baby, there is (2) Damien's first nanny, then (3) Father Brennan, (4) photographer Keith Jennings, (5) Katherine Thorn, (6) Robert Thorn, and (7) Damien's second nanny, Mrs Baylock.

 Robert is told by Carl Bugenhagen (Leo McKern) that he must kill Damien on hallowed ground, such as a church.
 Robert goes home and, after battling and killing Mrs Baylock, he drives to a church, Damien in tow.
 As he is about to plunge one of the daggers of Megiddo (the only knives that can kill Damien) into Damien, the police arrive and shoot Robert instead.
 The final scenes are at the cemetery where Robert and Katherine are being buried.
 Because Robert is the US ambassador, the President of the United States is in attendance.
 Holding his hand is Damien, who turns his head to smile at the camera.